asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 ```

-Where the original button is extended, keeping the same API, without touching the original code, but using it and extending it.
-Compliant to **the open-closed principle**.
+Here the original button is extended, keeping the same API, without touching the original code, but using it and extending it.
+It is fully compliant to **the open-closed principle**, and thus much more easy to change in the future.

 ## 3. Badly designed redux store

 Redux is heavily used, and even though it establishes some conventions, it does not do much to enforce them.
-You can design your store as you want, etc.
+You can design your store as you want, create the actions you want, etc. You have full freedom.

 This is both a pro and a con, it's a tradeoff.
-What this means is that there's space for people to design their store badly, this is not redux's fault.
+What this means is that sometimes people will design their store badly, and this is not redux's fault.

 Ever seen those components that have loads of logic on render?
 Or that info that you already have on the store but it is so hard to access it that you end up duplicating it?
 That's a **badly designed redux store**.